 The international community recognises the threat of climate change and many world leaders have signed the Paris Agreement, which aims to limit heating to well below 2°C and pursue efforts to limit it to 1.5°C. The average global temperature is already 1.2°C above pre-industrial times.
 To limit warming to 1.5°C, global emissions of greenhouse gases need to be reduced rapidly in coming years, with a 45% reduction by 2030, and emissions reaching net zero by 2050.
 Many governments and businesses have committed to reaching net zero, however, there is a still a substantial gap between promises and action.
-The independent Climate Action Tracker predicts heating of 2.1°C based on current policies, commitments and pledges, including those made at the COP26 in Glasgow in November.
+In November 2022, the independent Climate Action Tracker predicted heating of 2.7°C above pre-industrial levels, based on the existing policies, commitments and pledges around the world.

 A rapid whole economy transition is needed, with major progress this decade, phasing out fossil fuels and dramatically scaling up clean, renewable energy infrastructure.
 The pace and scale will be unprecedented.
-All businesses, including financial institutions, must be part of the solution - helping to reduce emissions and adapt to climate change.
+All businesses, including financial institutions, must be part of the solution, helping to reduce emissions and adapt to climate change.
 Addressing climate change therefore creates opportunities for businesses to respond with new products and services.
 Enormous financial resources are needed to address climate change, both to reduce emissions and to promote adaptation to the impacts that are already occurring.
 This will require both public and private finance.
 Financial institutions can help to drive the transition by ensuring lending, investments and business strategies support the net zero economy and build resilience.